bridgestoprosperity/fika-collect/README.md

 ## Components

-The components are just a bit of a mess since each component has its own preferences.
+There are five primary components which comprise the app.
+The organization leaves a bit to be desired but is as necessary to satisfy the requirements of the five components.
 Internal shared code lives naturally as workspaces in `packages`.
 However, the React Native app refuses to live in a workspace, and Vercel requires that API endpoints live in a top-level directory.
-So we have the following:
+So we are left with the following:

 - [api](./api): Vercal API endpoints (must be in top level directory)
 - [fika-collect-app](./fika-collect-app): React Native App (must not be in a workspace)